 - the name and address of the customer to appear in public number directories for listed services

-- whether the telephone service is to be used for government, business, charitable or private purposes
+- whether the telephone service is to be used for government, business, charitable or residential purposes

-- the type of service (for example, fixed, mobile or premium service)
+- the type of service (for example, fixed, mobile or data-only service)

-You must make sure the information you give to the IPND manager is at all times correct.
+You must make sure the information is correct and complete when you give it to the IPND Manager, and that you update it when it changes.

 Why you must give information